Shefford vampire novel is ratings rival for horror legend Stephen King

 "And she will kill in revenge to protect herself or her chosen humans."

-Fiona faces death from the Mors Strigae, an ancient order of monks dedicated to the extermination of vampires, and who not only want to see her destroyed, but her creator, Agropena, too.
+Fiona faces death from the Mors Strigae, an ancient order of monks dedicated to the extermination of vampires, and who not only want to see her destroyed, but her creator, Agripina, too.

 As the meddling monks close in, Dan's loyalty is thrown into question as Fiona and her family face extinction.